As you age, it doesn’t mean that you suddenly lose interest in sex. It’s common for people to remain sexually active throughout their lives.

 Your overall health affects your sexual health.
 As you grow older, your risk for health problems increases.
 Conditions such as arthritis, heart disease, high blood pressure, diabetes, obesity, and depression can make having sex more challenging.
 Health problems also can decrease sex drive or affect your ability to become aroused or have an orgasm.
 If your partner has had surgery or is sick (for example, if they have cancer or has had a heart attack), you may be afraid to initiate sexual activity because you are worried that sex might harm your partner.

 Many older adults take one or more prescription medicines.
 All medicines have side effects, and some may affect your sexual activity.
 For example, certain medicines may decrease your sex drive, or affect your ability to become aroused or have an orgasm.

 A note for caregivers

-If you care for an older adult, try to be sensitive about his or her sex life.
-You may feel uncomfortable addressing a new romance or talking about sexual health with the person you care for, but these are important parts of an older adult’s emotional and physical well-being.
+If you care for an older adult, be sensitive about their sex life.
+You may feel uncomfortable addressing a new romance or talking about sexual health with the person you care for.
+But these are important parts of an older adult’s emotional and physical well being.
 Try to answer questions, address concerns, and acknowledge new relationships with respect.

 Copyright © American Academy of Family Physicians